chaithanyak42/chaithanyak42.github.io/list-100.md

 18. ✅ Attend the Coldplay musical concert
 19. Fall in love & get married to the person I love
 20. Meet **Lex Fridman**
-21. Run a full , half  marathon & a 10k
+21. Run a full , half  marathon & a 10k - Did a 10k recently :)
 22. Become an endurance athlete
 23. Go on an African safari
 24. Work towards being one of the best AI minds & add value to people's lives through technology.